crdroidandroid/android_kernel_oneplus_sm8350/README.md

 This repository is **NOT** compatible to build for any other Snapdragon 888 (SM8350/Lahaina) devices.

-This project is a work in progress.
+This project is a **work in progress**.
 It may contain bugs.
 If you encounter one, please [open an issue](https://github.com/bcrtvkcs/android_kernel_oneplus_sm8350/issues) or submit a feature request.

 ## Problem